acucciniello/acucciniello.com/_posts/2017-06-15-Using-alexa--app-for-Simplier-and-Faster-Alexa-Skill-Development.md

 ### alphabet-teacher.js

-The first thing we do here, is require our `alexa-app` module this was we can use it.
+The first thing we do here, is require our `alexa-app` module this way we can use it.
 Then we create a new app instance giving it a name (alphabet-teacher).

 From there, we will want to create a launch intent as our first intent.
 In order to do this, we use the structure: